-There seems to be two separate reasons why larger eyes on a female are more attractive.
-The first is that larger eyes (along with fuller lips, bigger breasts and smaller chins) is a sign of higher levels of estrogen.
+There seems to be two separate reasons which attempt to address the question.
+The first is that larger eyes (along with fuller lips, bigger breasts and smaller chins) are a sign of higher levels of estrogen.
 Women that have higher levels of estrogen will be more successful and have an easier time conceiving than women with lower levels.
 This means that women with larger eyes will be seen as a better ‘mate’.

 The second reason is that large eyes are a neotenous feature.

-However, this isn’t saying that men want to mate with babies and small children – that would be incredibly maladaptive because they are not fecund.
+However, this isn’t saying that men want to mate with babies and small children – that would be incredibly maladaptive because they are not fecund (fertile).
 So, then, why do males usually prefer women who, in essence, look like babies?

 It’s thanks to something that happens in evolution called Fisherian runaway selection.
 Fisherian selection suggests that, when one sex prefers mates with certain genetic traits, then, through the process of sexual selection, the other sex will come to possess the trait in increasingly exaggerated forms.